Luligu/matterbridge/README.md

 matterbridge -factoryreset
 ```

-This will reset the internal starages.
+This will reset the internal storages.
 All commissioning informations will be lost.
 All plugins will be unregistered.

 ## How to create your plugin